The Our Performance site provides timely and accessible child protection performance data.

 Child protection concerns received from the community are assessed to determine whether a child concern report or a notification is recorded by the department.

-The aim of investigation and assessment is to determine whether a child is in need of protection and ongoing departmental intervention.
+The aim of investigation and assessment is to determine whether a child is in need of protection and ongoing departmental intervention is required.

 The child and their family are visited, information is gathered from them and other sources, and an assessment of harm and risk is made.